e-Safety

 Internet Safety

 Beckers Green Primary School recognises that the internet can give children access to an enormous range of information to support their learning.
 We encourage them to use the vast amount of information available to them, via the internet as part of their own research.
 Home access to the internet and related technologies such as e-mail, instant messaging and chat room services are commonplace.
 For this reason we accept our responsibility in helping children use safe and responsible behaviours whenever they use these technologies.
 Internet access is provided through BT broadband service who arrange for a filtered service dedicated to primary schools.
 We use the National Centre for computing Education curriculum and our Jigsaw scheme to teach children of all ages about online safety.
 We also use Project Evolve sessions, based on the UK council for Internet Safety toolkit "Education for a Connected World".
-These weekly sessions allow adults to facilitate discussions with children around a range of knowledge, skills and behaviours which they will face in their online lives.
+These sessions allow adults to facilitate discussions with children around a range of knowledge, skills and behaviours which they will face in their online lives.
 The programme guides teachers to the areas they should be discussing as they develop their use of online technology.

 As a Parent / carer you need to Know what your children are doing online and who they are talking to.
 Ask them to teach you to use the applications that they use or you have never seen before.
 Learn what technologies they use and own such as telephones, gaming machines etc and what they are capable of doing.
 Keeping the computer in a family room means that you can share your child’s online experience and that they are less likely to act inappropriately, however we appreciate this is not always practicable with the use of laptops, small mobile devices and tablets that are available today.